gecio/gecio.github.io/docs/_optimist/guided_tour/step01/index.en.md

 # Step 1: The Horizon (Dashboard)

-## Preface
+## Start

 In this step-by-step tutorial, you will learn how to use OpenStack.

-We will start with the Horizon dashboard, then switch to the console and finish with writing our own Heat template.
+You will start with the Horizon dashboard, then switch to the console and finish with writing your own Heat template.

 ## Login